QR code security risks: innocent scan or malicious scam?

 Or, imagine you are at an industry trade show and want to sign up to a company’s newsletter.
 By scanning the stall’s QR code you are brought straight to the landing page.

-An advantage for business owners is that QR codes are easy and free to create with step by step tutorials available on YouTube.
+An advantage for business owners is that QR codes are easy and free to create with step-by-step tutorials available on YouTube.
 Once created online, they can be printed off and placed on everything from restaurant tables and shop windows to business cards and flyers.

 Are there security risks?